open-source-archive/go-tokens/README.rst

 		log.Fatal(err)
 	}

-	// You can use any of the above tokens for as long as you want for {
-		accessToken, err := tokensManager.Get("test1") // or "test2"
+    if test1, err := tokensManager.Get("test1"); err == nil {
+        // Do something with the access token "test1" }

-		if err != nil {
+    if test2, err := tokensManager.Get("test2"); err == nil {
-			log.Println(err)
-		} else {
-			// Do something with accessToken
+        // Do something with the access token "test2" }
-		}
-	}

-The previous example would create a token manager using the JSON files credentials providers and a refresh threshold of 60% of the token validity time.
+This example would create a token manager using the JSON files credentials providers and a refresh threshold of 60% of the token validity time.

 Manager Options
 ~~~~~~~~~~~~~~~